zacnel909/MovieBrowser/README.md

 ## TODO

 ### Functionality
-Hover behavior for Movie Posters.<br />
-Component for empty user selection.
+Component for empty user selection.</br>
+Component for no results.</br>
+Component for movie details

 ### Styling
-Styling for poster buttons.<br />
+Movie poster hover behavior.<br />
-Styling for "No Results"<br />
+Poster button positioning and hover behavior<br />
 Themes using React context

 ### Code Maintenance
 Use [Prettier](https://prettier.io/) to format.<br />
-Styles will be moved from inline .js to sass files in production.
+Move styles from inline .js to sass files.
 Inline styles are convenient for development.